US Fulbright Logo

 Award Profile

 The program is administered by the Árni Magnússon Institute for Icelandic Studies.
+The grant is available only to those commencing studies.
+Those who have already started the university program are not eligible.

 The scholarships are intended for students of modern Icelandic.
 Students must have prior knowledge of Icelandic according to the requirements for BA study in Icelandic as a second language (Icelandic knowledge on the level with the courses Icelandic Online 1 and 2).
-The grant is available only to those commencing studies.
-Those who have already started the program are not eligible.

 Icelandic as a second language is comprised of both theoretical and practical fields of study.
 On the one hand it is a language course, where students are trained in speaking, reading and writing modern Icelandic.
 On the other hand it delves into the more academic aspects of the Icelandic language, literature and history of Iceland.
 Subjects covered include morphology, syntax and phonetics of modern Icelandic.
 The students read both old and modern literature and learn about the history of Iceland from settlement to modern times.
 Additionally, students are introduced to translations.
+Student enjoying the view in Reykjavik

-Students that begin their studies in autumn are required to pass exams (30 ECTS) at the end of the term to be able to continue their studies for the spring term of the programme.
+Students that begin their studies in autumn are required to pass exams (30 ECTS) at the end of the term to be able to continue their studies for the spring term of the program.
 The scholarship holders have to pass examinations in the end of the fall term to be eligible for the scholarship in the spring.

 The online admission exam for the BA-programme will be held the second week of June.